civol/HDLRuby/README.md

 ---

-After a module has been described, it can be instantiated.
-For example, a single instance of the `dff` module named `dff0` can be declared as
+Once a module has been described, it can be instantiated.
+For example, a single instance of the `dff` module named `dff0` can be declared as follows:
-follows:

 ```ruby
 dff :dff0
 ```

-The ports of this instance can then be accessed to be used like any other signals, e.g., `dff0.d` for accessing the `d` input of the FF.
+The ports of the instance can be accessed like regular signals.
+For example, `dff0.d` refers to the d input of the flip-flop.

-The instances can also be connected while being declared.
-For example, the code above can be rewritten as follows:
+You can also connect the ports of an instance at the time of declaration.
+The example above can be extended as follows:

 ```ruby
 system :counter2 do